The Fundamental Limits of Structure-Agnostic Functional Estimation: Main Results

 In a similar vein, one can consider minimax estimation of the density functional $T(f^*)$ in~\eqref{eqn:dens}.
 We assume for simplicity that the densities under consideration are uniformly upper bounded by some (large) constant $M > 0$.
 Our goal is to estimate $T(f^*)$ under the constraint that $f^* \in \mathcal{F}(r_n)$:

 In this case we define the associated minimax risk as:

 For the expected conditional covariance we are given two pilot estimates $\widehat{\mu}$ and $\widehat{\pi}$.
 In order to construct higher-order estimators we might further assume that we are given a third pilot estimate $\widehat{p}_X$ of the covariate density.
 To simplify our presentation of minimax lower bounds, we consider the case when the covariate density $p_X$ is uniform on $[0,1]^d$.
 We also assume that $\widehat{\mu}$ and $\widehat{\pi}$ are bounded away from 0 and 1 on $[0,1]^d$.
-This latter restriction can be eliminated via a perturbation argument similar to the one used in~Appendix~\ref{app:lowerdens} for the integral of the squared density.
+This latter restriction can be eliminated via a perturbation argument similar to the one used in~Supplementary Section~B.2 for the integral of the squared density.
 Although these restrictions ease the construction of minimax lower bounds, the upper bounds in Theorem~\ref{thm:mainub} hold without these restrictions.
+It is important to note that designing accurate pilot estimates without assuming a lower bound on the density is significantly more challenging.
+Recent work~\cite{berrett2019efficient,berrett2023efficient} has explored this issue, characterizing how the tails of the sampling distribution influences the complexity of functional estimation problems.

 With this setup in place our goal is to estimate $\truecov$ in~\eqref{eqn:truecov}, under the following constraints on $(\mu^*, \pi^*,\eta^*,p_X^*) \in \mathcal{G}(r_n, s_n)$: